IIBCE-BND/gfpml-datasets/README.md

 For humans downloaded from [here](http://www.ensembl.org/Human/Search/Results?q=centromere;site=ensembl_all;page=1;facet_feature_type=Sequence;facet_species=Human) and for scer downloaded from ...

+## LEA

+This files includes LEA information for each GO term presents in each organism.

 ## lists.cvs

 Contains every gene annotation, with non IEA evidence, for each organisms.
 All lists must have at least two gene annotated.